 Mercer is from Greensboro, North Carolina.
 She graduated from UNC-CH in May 2020.
 She obtained a Bachelor’s degree in History and Contemporary European Studies with a Hispanic Studies Minor.
 She received Highest Honors on her senior history thesis, “Resistance Made in Hollywood: American Movies on Nazi Germany, 1939-1945.”
 She is an avid reader and film fan.
 Her love of history and want for social change motivates her academic pursuits.
 Mercer is enrolled in the European Governance Tack of TAM.
-She intends to study the rise of right-wing politics in Europe and in the future hopes to live in the DC area to foster the Transatlantic Relationship at home.
+Now in Amsterdam, she intends to study the rise of right-wing politics in Europe and in the future hopes to live in the DC area to foster the Transatlantic Relationship at home.

 He graduated from UNC Chapel Hill in 2017 with a B.A. in Global Studies and minors in French and Arabic.
 During his time in undergrad, he studied abroad in Morocco, France, and Jordan.
 After graduation, he did two years of youth development work as a Peace Corps Volunteer in Morocco.